PathogenPlayground/TransitiveCopiedConentNotUpdated/Readme.md

 This repository demonstrates an issue with the fast up-to-date checks in Visual Studio 2017 15.9.10 for projects which have `CopyToOutputDirectory` items but no project references.

+⚠ Note that this demonstration pertains only to modern, SDK-style C# projects.
+A similar issue happens with legacy projects, but the root cause seems to be different (the presence of project references doesn't matter) and the workarounds do not apply.

 The solution is set up as follows:

 * There are four projects: